Everyone loves Bambi until they find their favorite plants have suddenly been devoured.

 “Ornamental grasses tend to be a very good category that just about everything is left alone,” Roggenbuck says.
 “I think again because it doesn’t have a very tender shoot, there’s a very limited time that a grass is very tender.”

-Beggs-Joles, Johnsen, and Roggenbuck all highly recommend checking out Rutgers University’s list of plants rated by deer resistance.
+Roggenbuck highly recommends checking out Rutgers University’s list of plants rated by deer resistance for more information.

 Designing a deer-resistant landscape